framps/raspiBackup/README.md

   * French
 * Extensive logging helps to answer questions or to solve issues created by raspiBackup users
 * Much more features (see below)

+## Note
-* raspiBackup is supported for RaspberryPiOS as operating system and Raspberry HW only.
-There are environments out there which successfully run raspiBackup but any support on request on unsupported environments will be rejected.
+**raspiBackup is supported for RaspberryOS as operating system and Raspberry HW only.
+There are environments out there which successfully run raspiBackup but any support request on unsupported environments will be rejected.**

 ## Documentation